 Leipzig, 1904 – Antibes, 1989

-In December 1939, he joined the French Foreign Legion and was arrested and detained for seven months by the French police.
-On his release, he rejoined the Legion to fight in North Africa, losing a leg in a battle near Belfort.
-He earned French citizenship in 1945, and was awarded the Croix de Guerre.
-In 1947 he had his first solo exhibition in Paris.
-By the late 1950s he had achieved recognition for his gestural paintings, which were almost monochromatic and characterised by long, rhythmic brushstrokes.
+In December 1939, he joined the French Foreign Legion but was arrested and detained for seven months by the French police.
+Upon his release, he rejoined the Legion to fight in North Africa, losing a leg in a battle near Belfort.
+He obtained French citizenship and had his first solo exhibition in Paris in 1947.
+At the end of the 1950s he gained recognition for his gestural, almost monochromatic paintings characterised by long, rhythmic brushstrokes.

-© HANS HARTUNG, by SIAE 2020
+© HANS HARTUNG, by SIAE 2024